Patterns of Nonlinear Opinion Formation on Networks: Discussion

 \section{Discussion}

-In this paper we have shown how patterns of nonlinear opinion formation on two-option networks can be studied systematically using spectral properties of the graph adjacency matrix.
-Using this approach, we showed that agent centrality and symmetry of the underlying graph select the pattern of opinions in agreement and disagreement for a large set of networks.
-We further illustrated how the eigenvectors of the adjacency matrix provide information about sensitivity of individual nodes to input that triggers opinion cascades.
-The analysis in this paper naturally generalizes to multi-option networks with opinion dynamics defined in \cite{Bizyaeva2020}, of which the system studied in this paper is a special case.
-The multi-option extension is the subject of ongoing work, along with the development of a full mathematical formalism for opinion cascades such as those discussed in Section \ref{sec:sensitivity}, for two-option networks and more generally for multi-option networks.
+We have shown how patterns of nonlinear opinion formation on two-option networks can be studied systematically using spectral properties of the graph adjacency matrix.
+We proved that agent centrality and symmetry of the underlying graph select the pattern of opinions in agreement and disagreement for a large set of networks.
+We illustrated how the eigenvectors of the adjacency matrix inform sensitivity of individual nodes to input that triggers opinion cascades; proving the influence of distributed input on opinion cascades is the subject of ongoing work.
+Other future work includes the natural generalization to multi-option networks with opinion dynamics defined in \cite{Bizyaeva2020}.